 How to Cope With Feeling Unhappy

 There are some ways to cope with feeling unhappy, even if you feel sad for no reason that you understand.
-Developing healthy coping mechanisms is an important part of maintaining mental health.
+Developing healthy coping mechanisms is an important part of maintaining mental health and learning how to be happy again.
 There are many coping tools you can use when feeling unhappy to improve your mood.

 Here are some ways to cope with feeling unhappy:

-- Reframing negative thoughts: Reframing negative thoughts looks like changing “I hate waiting in line” to “I am excited that after a short wait I will get this delicious hot tea”
+- Reframe negative thoughts: Reframing negative thoughts looks like changing “I hate waiting in line” to “I am excited that after a short wait I will get this delicious hot tea.”

 Strategies to Increase Happiness in Your Life